Oil Catch Cans

 - Clip on Mounting Bracket

-- Hose Connection Heat Shrink (to save on expensive hose reducers / adaptors)
+- Hose Connecting Heat Shrink (to save on expensive hose reducers / adapters)

 - Oil Drain that can be capped off or returned to the sump.